Mercury Marine: Today

+This is a 300R with an advanced and shorter midsection; this new 15-inch midsection will allow for greater speed in racing competition.
+Mercury has also introduced their "APX" line with the 60 hp, 250 hp, and 360 hp in 2026.
+This motor is specifically made for tunnel hull-style boats for course racing.
+The "APX" lineup offers a superior power-to-weight ratio needed for these lightweight race boats.
+Following these two new lineups of marine power, they have displayed a concept for an 808 hp supercharged 7.6L V12 behemoth.
+This behemoth was showcased at the Miami International Boat Show in 2026 and is supposed to be the successor to the previous 600 hp platform, building off the 7.6L V12 and adding a supercharger to it.
+Allowing it to push luxury boats and yachts up to 70 feet..

 In 2007 Mercury Marine began selling its Zeus drive system.
 Developed by Mercury and its joint venture company Cummins MerCruiser Diesel (CMD), the Zeus drive is a dual-engine pod drive system.
 Some of the most notable benefits from this class design for boaters will be enhanced helm control.
 While underway an automated trim control feature simplifies operation.
 Also, Zeus includes Skyhook Electronic Anchor which will keep a vessel in a fixed location within a tight range.
 The system might be called all weather as it will maintain location in strong currents and winds.

 Mercury’s brand portfolio includes Mercury and Mariner, Mercury MerCruiser sterndrives and inboard engines, MotorGuide trolling motors, Mercury and Teignbridge propellers, Mercury inflatable boats, Mercury SmartCraft electronics, and Mercury and Quicksilver parts and oils.
 MotoTron electronic controls was also a part of Mercury Marine, but as of October 2008 Brunswick Corp. sold MotoTron and its intellectual properties to Woodward Governor of Fort Collins, Colorado.